 - k6

-- Specially made for developer for quick load test
+- Specially made for developers for quick load test

 - Test back-end infrastructure like APIs, microservices, serverless, containers etc.